apache/cordova-docs/www/_posts/2020-07-18-uiwebview-warning.md

 ## Weview issues

-If using a custom scheme, the WebView won't allow to load file urls in img/video tags (nor fetch them, nor anything). cordova-ios added a helper method to convert file urls to urls that have the scheme and the WebView can understand.
+If using a custom scheme, `WKWebView` won't allow to load file urls in img/video tags (nor fetch them, nor anything). `cordova-ios` added a helper method to convert file URLs to URLs that have the scheme and `WKWebView` can understand.

 window.WkWebView.convertFilePath('your/file/path');